danielaparker/jsoncons/doc/Examples.md

 ```c++
  using variant_type  = std::variant<int, double, bool, ns::Color, std::string>;
 ```
-strings containing  the text "YELLOW", "RED", "GREEN", or "BLUE" are detected to be `ns::Color`,and the others `std::string`.
+strings containing  the text "YELLOW", "RED", "GREEN", or "BLUE" are detected to be `ns::Color`, and the others `std::string`.

 And the output becomes
 ```